Stasshe/Stasshe/README.md

 ### <div align="center"></div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 This is my tech-platform page -> [Roughfts-tech-platform](https://roughfts-tech-platform.onrender.com)

--
+-  You can fork this modern React site.
 - ❓ Ask me about anything related to School filtering restrictions.
 <br/>